efokschaner/cucumber-js-fails-when-step-error-is-not-exception/README.md

 this allows the type returned by `stepResult.getFailureException()` to always be an exception or string.
 If this solution seems reasonable I'll open a PR.

 To solve #2 is a bit trickier.
-I don't have a good suggestion for generally solving it yet.
-I would appreciate thoughts.
+We could defend against this specific instance of the problem by adding an extra try-catch here or there, but I don't think we can guarantee that this won't happen without actually making cucumber-js primarily Promise-based, and then trusing the Promise implementation to propagate rejection back to the caller.